renovatebot/renovate/docs/usage/upgrade-best-practices.md

 #### Config migration

 Renovate creates a config migration PR to replace old config option names with their new replacements.
-This way your configuration and the Renovate docs always use the same terms.
+This way your configuration file and the Renovate docs always use the same terms.

 #### Extends `config:recommended`